The Strategic Importance of Naval Power in the Crusades

 Decline of Crusader Naval Power

 The end of the Crusader states came when the Mamluks, under Sultan al-Ashraf Khalil, assembled a fleet that could counter the Italian ships.
 In 1291, the Mamluk navy successfully blockaded Acre from the sea while the army besieged it by land.
-With no hope of relief, the city fell, and the Crusaders abandoned their remaining coastal holdings.
+The Crusader fleet, weakened by internal rivalries and lack of reinforcements from Europe, was unable to lift the blockade.
+With no hope of relief, the city fell after a month of intense fighting.
 The loss of naval superiority sealed the fate of the Latin East.
-However, the memory of Crusader naval power persisted in European chivalric culture, inspiring later crusading projects and maritime expeditions.
+The Hospitallers fled to Cyprus, and the remnants of the Crusader fleet scattered to the islands of the Aegean.
+However, the memory of Crusader naval power persisted in European chivalric culture, inspiring later crusading projects such as the Alexandrian Crusade (1365) and the Battle of Lepanto (1571).

 Myth and Memory